IEntin/ClientServer/docs/README.md

 Encryption: Elliptic-curve Diffie–Hellman (ECDH) protocol is used.\
 Symmetric encryption is used after the key is set for each session/client.\
 The key is specific for every session/client pair.\
-Unlike simple Diffie-Hellman the used protocol is resistant to\
+Unlike simple Diffie-Hellman the protocol in use is resistant to\
 'Man In The Middle' attack types.
+Headers being sent with the data\
+are encrypted as well.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
 This approach has its advantages and disadvantages.
 There is an\